jamesmcginnis/crocodile-clock-card/README.md

 A fully animated gate face.
 Features include:

 - A rotating outer ring of 39 randomised glyph slots
-- Twelve chevrons at the hour positions that glow red as the hour, minute, and second hands sweep over them
+- Twelve chevrons at the hour positions that glow red as the hour and minute hands sweep over them
+- A dialling sequence starting at 5 seconds into each minute: chevrons lock on one by one with a white flash, then hold a steady red glow for the remainder of the minute
-- A chevron pulse every five seconds as the second hand crosses each hour marker
+- A simultaneous all-chevron flash as the second hand completes each full rotation, after which all chevrons reset
-- A simultaneous all-chevron flash on each new minute
-- A kawoosh burst ripple effect on each new minute
+- A kawoosh burst and expanding perspective-foreshortened ripple rings on each new minute
+- An additional ripple burst on the hour
-- A dark perspective-foreshortened water portal with animated silver-crested ripples and a pulsing blue event-horizon rim
+- A dark water portal with a pulsing blue event-horizon rim

 ---

-## Second Hand Modes
+## Second Hand

-### Smooth
-The second hand moves continuously with no visible steps between positions.
-One full rotation every 60 seconds with no pausing, jumping, or ticking.
+The second hand moves continuously with no visible steps between positions — a true smooth sweep.
+One full rotation every 60 seconds.

-### Tick
-A damped-spring animation.
-On each new second the hand jumps slightly past the target position and then springs back, producing a natural overshoot and recoil.
-The effect closely resembles the feel of a well-tuned mechanical movement.

 ---